rp-rurouni/flight-delay-api/README.md

 models/flight_delay_bundle.joblib
 ```

-The API has a demo fallback if the model is missing, but the final submission should include the real `flight_delay_bundle.joblib` file.
+The API has a demo fallback if the model is missing, but the final submission includes the real `flight_delay_bundle.joblib` file.

 ## Run Locally